Equestrian statue at the Heldenplatz

 • Provide quiet areas where people can retreat as needed (to rest, for religious purposes, etc.).

-• Include captioning and sign language translation options for keynotes, etc.
+• Include captioning and sign language translation options for keynotes, etc. and provide headsets for those who need them.

 • If you are not sure which services attendees will need, ask them directly (e.g. during registration).